Zilliqa/ZIP/zips/zip-11.md

 4. _Early vs. later-stage stake holders_ measured by how early the stake holders get involved in the program.

-Since, the staking reward earned (in ZILs) is proportional to the stake deposit and the staking duration, it is easier to capture the first two characteristics by tying the number of gZILs earned with the reward earned in ZILs.
+Since the staking reward earned (in ZILs) is proportional to the stake deposit and the staking duration, it is easier to capture the first two characteristics by tying the number of gZILs earned with the reward earned in ZILs.
 In other words, the longer a delegator stakes her tokens and the larger her stake is,